JayDevOps/azure-docs/articles/app-service/app-service-web-tutorial-java-mysql-azure-ad.md

 ---
 title: Build a Java and MySQL web app in Azure
-description: Learn how to get a Java app that connects to the Azure MySQL database service working in Azure appservice .
+description: Learn how to get a Java app that connects to the Azure MySQL database service working in Azure appservice with Azure Active Directory authentication .
 services: app-service\web
 documentationcenter: Java
-author: bbenz
+author: jaydevops
 manager: jeffsand
 editor: jasonwhowell
 ms.assetid: